-The Development Contributions Policy was amended through the Long Term Plan 2015-2025 to incorporate legislative changes and increase charges by 18% overall.
-Development contributions for 2015/2016 provided \$4.7 million income to Council.
-The list of projects that are funded by Development Contributions is included in the Long Term Plan 2015-2025.
-We will review the Development Contributions Policy prior to the development of the next Long Term Plan (2018-2028).
+The Development Contributions Policy was amended through the Long Term Plan 2015 - 2025 to incorporate legislative changes and increase charges by 18% overall.
+Development contributions and reserve financial contributions for 2015/2016 provided \$4.7 million income to Council.
+The list of projects that are funded by Development Contributions is included in the Long Term Plan 2015 - 2025.
+We will review the Development Contributions Policy prior to the development of the next Long Term Plan (2018 - 2028).